YoungKippur/NotNameBot/README.md

 ### Robotics Operating System

 ROS (Robotics Operating System) is an operating system, complied above Linux, whose main goal is to provide all the tools needed to build a Robotics project.
 As ROS projects use to have many interconnected parts, the OS provides features, such as topics, messages, publishers, and subscribers, to establish communication between these parts.
+Most of the documentation of the used libraries could be found in the [ROS Wiki](http://wiki.ros.org/).

+The main motivation for using ROS is the existance of the [navigation library](http://wiki.ros.org/navigation), which we will fully explain in the next section.

 #### Installation and configuration